smith11235/resume/README.md

 plans
 =====
+- install latex, and precheck task for verification
 - package tasks into a gem
-  - with a railtie.rb and tasks.rake file
 	Makefile:
 		- accomplish logic through tasks